On a Locust Summer Day

 Tom plays electric piano and provides vocals on all three songs.
 He also plays acoustic guitar on Locust Summer Day.
 The minimalist instrumentation make Tom's songs all the more interesting as there's nothing to distract from the melody and message of each.

 Billl Sr.'s session notes are taped to the back of a box he's previously has used for Fast Cotton session masters, but that's not so odd since Tom's sessions occur during a break between Fast Cotton sessions.
-We can find no stereo mix-downs of the original 4-track session tapes in the Sonobeat archives, so for Sonobeat's 50th anniversary this year we've made fresh stereo mixes using Bill's instructions on the tape box.
+The only mix-downs from the original 4-track session tapes in the Sonobeat archives are in monaural, so for Sonobeat's 50th anniversary this year we've made new stereo mixes using the instructions Bill left us on the session master tape box.

 Tom Van Zandt: keyboard, guitar, and vocals